 “Administrator” means an individual, corporation, company, association, partnership, limited liability company, municipality, public utility, or other public body or institution whom the State Water Board has determined is competent to perform the administrative, technical, operational, legal, or managerial services required for purposes of Health and Safety Code section 116686, pursuant to the Administrator Policy Handbook adopted by the State Water Board.
 (Health & Saf.
 Code, §§ 116275, subd. (g), 116686, subd. (m)(1).)

-“Affordability threshold” means a maximum level for rates and fees charged by water systems to supply, treat and distribute potable water that complies with federal and state drinking water standards to disadvantaged communities.
-The affordability threshold will be established by the State Water Board in the fund expenditure plan.

-“California Native American Tribe” means federally recognized California Native American tribes, and nonfederally recognized Native American tribes on the contact list maintained by the Native American Heritage Commission for the purposes of Chapter 905 of the Statutes of 2004.
-(See Health & Saf.
+“California Native American Tribe” means federally recognized California Native American Tribes, and non-federally recognized Native American Tribes on the contact list maintained by the Native American Heritage Commission for the purposes of Chapter 905 of the Statutes of 2004.
+(Health & Saf.
 Code, § 116766, subd. (c)(1).)
+Drinking water systems for federally recognized tribes fall under the regulatory jurisdiction of the United States Environmental Protection Agency (USEPA), while non-federally recognized tribes are currently under the jurisdiction of the State Water Board.

 “Community water system” or “CWS” means a PWS that serves at least 15 service connections used by yearlong residents or regularly serves at least 25 yearlong residents of the area served by the system.
 (Health & Saf.
 Code, § 116275, subd. (i).)